Physics-50/Module-3/docs/weak2.md

 Note: All of these measured come from submissions that look reasonable on their own.
 We are all using the same materials, so why don't our results agree?!?!

-This disagreement suggests there are important systematic effects in our measurement that we aren't accounting for.
-For the next two weeks, we will be trying to identify sources of systematic error, and then either account for them or "randomize" them.
+This disagreement suggests there are important systematic effects in our measurement that we aren't accounting for. **For the next two weeks, we will be trying to identify sources of systematic error, and then either account for them or "randomize" them.**

-**Usually we don't have the benefit of having our experiment repeated by 150 other people at the same time.** This process of carefully thinking about systematic errors is one that we should always undertake with any experimental measurement, like we did in our [short discussion of systematic errors from Module 1](https://physics-50.github.io/Module-1/uncertainty-introduction.html#systematic-errors){:target="_blank"} and the careful consideration we made about [possible systematic errors in Module 2, Week 3](https://physics-50.github.io/Module-2/week3){:target="_blank"}.
+Usually we don't have the benefit of having our experiment repeated by 150 other people at the same time to know that we should worry about systematic errors.
+This process of carefully thinking about systematic errors is one that we should always undertake with any experimental measurement, like we did in our [short discussion of systematic errors from Module 1](https://physics-50.github.io/Module-1/uncertainty-introduction.html#systematic-errors){:target="_blank"} and the careful consideration we made about [possible systematic errors in Module 2, Week 3](https://physics-50.github.io/Module-2/week3){:target="_blank"}.

 Your Module 3 deliverable will be a scientific poster that explains your main result (your measured value of $$\lambda$$), and also presents a secondary result: a careful study of a significant systematic effect in the measurement.